MatthewGerber/rlai/README.md

 ```
 Run policy iteration on an agent using state-value estimates.

-    :param agent: Agent.
+    :param agent: MDP agent.
+Must contain a policy `pi` that has been fully initialized with instances of
+    `rlai.states.mdp.ModelBasedMdpState`.
     :param theta: See `evaluate_v_pi`.
     :param update_in_place: See `evaluate_v_pi`.
     :return: Final state-value estimates.
 ```
 ## `rlai.gpi.dynamic_programming.iteration.iterate_value_v_pi`
 ```
-Run value iteration on an agent using state-value estimates.
+Run dynamic programming value iteration on an agent using state-value estimates.

-    :param agent: Agent.
+    :param agent: MDP agent.
+Must contain a policy `pi` that has been fully initialized with instances of
+    `rlai.states.mdp.ModelBasedMdpState`.
     :param theta: See `evaluate_v_pi`.
     :param evaluation_iterations_per_improvement: Number of policy evaluation iterations to execute for each iteration
     of improvement (e.g., passing 1 results in Equation 4.10).